 While your least hyperactive furry friend will play games with you, after that, let your lazy dog enjoy a good nap.

-Get to know five of the laziest dog breeds
+Get to know seven of the laziest dog breeds

 One common thing among lazy dogs is that they love to relax and chill instead of engaging in some energetic activity.

 When these dogs are young, they may exhibit more energy.
-But with age, they tend to get less active.
+But as they age, they tend to become less active.

-Scroll down to familiarize yourself with the popular lazy dog breeds that could become your ideal companion.
+Scroll down to familiarize yourself with some of the popular lazy dog breeds that could become your ideal companion.

 Basset hound